Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __amount_of_liquid__
   - Type: posfloat
-  - Description: Which liquid amount is added to the reaction
+  - Description: Which liquid amount is added to the reaction?

 - __unit_of_liquid__
   - Type: string